suphiyasin/instagram-advanced-user-finder/README.md

 3. In the "ENTER NO LIST" section, enter the phone numbers of the people to whom the message will be sent, with a space between them.
 4. Enter the message to be sent in the "DRAFT" section.
 5. After performing all the operations, press the "Start" button and wait.

+# Weekly Key Area
+the key will appear here on weekends, if not on weekends you can get it from telegram

 # Screenshots